-Dr. Kimberly Smith is the Senior Associate Dean of Faculty Affairs and Chancellor Term Professor of Business at William & Mary's Raymond A. Mason School of Business.
+Dr. Kimberly Smith is the Vice Dean for Faculty Affairs and Chancellor Term Professor of Business at William & Mary's Raymond A. Mason School of Business.
 Dr. Smith has a Ph.D. in Business Administration (Accounting) from the University of Maryland, a Master of Professional Accountancy from West Virginia University, and a B.S. in Business Administration (Accounting) from Fairmont State College.
 She holds a Certified Public Accounting certificate from West Virginia.

 Professor Smith has taught numerous accounting courses to undergraduates, MBA and MAcc students.
 She has won a number of teaching awards, including the William & Mary Alumni Fellowship Award in 1994, the Dean's MBA Teaching Award in 1993 and 1996, and the Master of Accounting Program Outstanding Professor Award in 2005.
 Most recently, Dr. Smith received the prestigious McGlothlin Award for Exceptional Teaching in 2018.